 How to apply this: Balancing the difference between lost customers and lost revenue can help you reduce the impact of abandonment on revenue, despite losing customers.
 Knowing the average value of abandoned checkouts gives you a greater idea of the impact it has on your bottom line as opposed to customer engagement.
-Try to reduce the value of orders abandoned so the impact to your revenue is less significant.

 The total time it takes a customer to complete a purchase helps you evaluate the effort it takes to convince a customer to buy.
 The less time it takes them to buy, the happier they are with the experience.

 Why track it: Knowing how long the average customer takes to buy will help you find ways of decreasing this time.
 It also helps put into perspective how long the process takes.
-Remember what customers want and try to provide the fastest, most efficient experience.
+Remember what customers want, and try to provide the fastest, most efficient experience.

 Apply this to your checkout: Use this data to identify technical problems by isolating spikes in trending data.
 You can also select areas for improvement in the purchase funnel that slow the customer down.

 It is important to track the customer journey from the moment a customer lands on your site all the way through to a sale.
-Collect information on how many sessions it takes a customer to purchase as well as how many pages or screens they visit before purchasing.
+Collect information on how many sessions it takes a customer to purchase, as well as how many pages or screens they visit before purchasing.
 You can even break it down to the number of clicks or taps.